Microsoft/azure-docs.pt-pt/articles/active-directory-b2c/active-directory-b2c-tutorials-spa.md

 ---
-title: 'Tutorial: habilitar a autenticação em um aplicativo de página única-Azure Active Directory B2C'
+title: Tutorial - Enable authentication in a single-page application - Azure Active Directory B2C
-description: Saiba como usar Azure Active Directory B2C para fornecer logon de usuário para um aplicativo de página única (JavaScript).
+description: In this tutorial, learn how to use Azure Active Directory B2C to provide user login for a single page application (JavaScript).
 services: active-directory-b2c
 author: mmacy
 manager: celestedg